sjackman/tigmint-paper/tigmint.md

 # Results

-Correcting the ABySS assembly of the human data set HG004 with Tigmint reduces the number of breakpoints identified by ABySS-samtobreak by 250, a reduction of 9%.
+Correcting the ABySS assembly of the human data set HG004 with Tigmint reduces the number of breakpoints identified by ABySS-samtobreak by 319, a reduction of 7%.
 While the scaffold NG50 decreases slightly from 3.49 Mbp to 3.30 Mbp, the scaffold NGA50 remains unchanged; thus in this case, correcting the assembly with Tigmint improves the correctness of the assembly without substantially reducing its contiguity.
-However, scaffolding the uncorrected and corrected assemblies with ARCS yield markedly different results: nearly a two-fold increase (from 2.97 Mbp to 5.38 Mbp) versus a three-fold increase (to 8.98 Mbp) in NGA50, respectively.
+However, scaffolding the uncorrected and corrected assemblies with ARCS yield markedly different results: nearly a two-fold increase (from 2.88 Mbp to 5.34 Mbp) versus a three-fold increase (to 8.69 Mbp) in NGA50, respectively.
 Further, correcting the assembly and then scaffolding yields a final assembly that is also more correct, as shown in @fig:metrics and @tbl:metrics.

-Correcting the Supernova assembly of the HG004 linked reads with Tigmint reduces the number of breakpoints by over a hundred (a reduction of 3%), and after scaffolding the corrected assembly with ARCS, we see a slight reduction (2%) in NGA50 compared to the original Supernova assembly.
+Correcting the Supernova assembly of the HG004 linked reads with Tigmint reduces the number of breakpoints by 167 (a reduction of 3%), and after scaffolding the corrected assembly with ARCS, we see a slight reduction (2%) in NGA50 compared to the original Supernova assembly.
 Without Tigmint, the ABySS + ARCS assembly has a similar contiguity (scaffold NGA50) and fewer breakpoints than the Supernova assembly.
 The ABySS + Tigmint + ARCS assembly is both more contiguous and has fewer breakpoints compared to the Supernova assembly.
 Since the Supernova assembly is composed entirely of the linked reads, we do not expect significant gains from using these same data to correct the Supernova assembly.
 The Supernova assembly however has not made use of the mate-pair reads, and correcting the Supernova assembly with mate-pair reads may be an interesting area for future development of Tigmint.

 ![The assembly contiguity (scaffold NGA50) and correctness (number of breakpoints) metrics with and without correction using Tigmint prior to scaffolding with ARCS.
 The most contiguous and correct assemblies are found in the top-left corner.](figures/metrics.png){#fig:metrics}